Evidence-Based Guide to Supplements for Heart Disease

 Interesting Facts About Heart Health

-Omega-3 fatty acids are not just beneficial for heart health but also support brain function and reduce inflammation throughout the body.
+• Omega-3 can benefit not just the heart but also cognitive function and inflammation control throughout the body.

 Common Misconceptions